arsemyonov/pyrollbar/takehome.md

   - report_exception
   - scope

-Move all vendor-related imports into `pyrollbar.contrib`.
+Move all vendor related imports/discovery into `pyrollbar.contrib`.

 As a good addition, condider `sys.excepthook`.